-Furthermore, if the CET1 ratio of the Group at any time falls below 7%, subject to certain conditions, the Company shall write down the AT1s by the write-down amount and irrevocably cancel any accrued and unpaid interest up to (but excluding) the write-down date.
-To the extent permitted, in order to comply with regulatory capital and other requirements, the Company may reinstate any previously written down amount.
+Furthermore, if the CET1 ratio of the issuer or of the Group at any time falls below 7%, subject to certain conditions, the Company shall write down the prevailing principal amount of the AT1 by the write-down amount and irrevocably cancel any accrued and unpaid interest up to (but excluding) the write-down date.
+To the extent permitted by regulatory capital requirements, the Company may reinstate any previously written down amount.

-(b) In 2020, the Company issued € 625 million nominal value of Additional Tier 1 Perpetual Contingent Temporary Write-Down Securities ('AT1s').
+(b) In June 2020, the Company issued € 625 million nominal value of Additional Tier 1 Perpetual Contingent Temporary Write-Down Securities ('AT1s') to AIB Group plc.
+The transaction costs incurred were € 6 million.

-Interest on the securities, at a fixed rate of 6.250% per annum, is payable semi-annually in arrears on 23 June and 23 December, commencing on 23 December 2020.
-On the first reset date on 23 December 2025, in the event that the securities are not redeemed, interest will be reset to the relevant 5 year fixed rate plus a margin of 662.9 bps per annum.
+Interest on the securities, at a fixed rate of 6.375% per annum, is payable semi-annually in arrears on 23 June and 23 December, commencing on 23 December 2020.
+On the first reset date on 23 December 2025, in the event that the securities are not redeemed, interest will be reset to the sum of the relevant reset reference rate and the margin of 6.754%.
 The interest payment is fully discretionary and non-cumulative and conditional upon the Company being solvent at the time of payment, having sufficient distributable reserves and not being required by the regulatory authorities to cancel an interest payment.

 The securities are perpetual securities with no fixed redemption date.
-The Company may, in its sole and full discretion, subject to regulatory approval, redeem all (but not some only) of the securities on any day falling in the period commencing on (and including) 23 June 2025 and ending on (and including) the first reset date or on any interest payment date thereafter at the prevailing principal amount together with accrued but unpaid interest.
+The Company may, in its sole and full discretion, subject to regulatory approval, redeem all (but not some only) of the securities on any day falling in the period commencing on (and including) 23 June 2025 and ending on (and including) the first reset date, or on any interest payment date thereafter at the prevailing principal amount together with accrued but unpaid interest.
 In addition, the securities are redeemable at the option of the Company for certain regulatory or tax reasons, subject to regulatory approval.